ystia/yorc-guides/docs/applications/upload_from_forge.md

   * https://github.com/ystia/forge/tree/v2.0.0/org/ystia/samples/welcome
   * https://github.com/ystia/forge/tree/v2.0.0/org/ystia/samples/topologies/welcome_basic

-You need to provide the repository URL: https://github.com/ystia/yorc-a4c-plugin.git.
+You need to provide the repository URL: https://github.com/ystia/forge.git.
 And for each directory you want to deploy, you need to specify :
-  * the `Branch or Tag`: here you need to specify tag `v2.0.0` as this is the version compatible with Yorc 3.0.1
+  * the `Branch or Tag`: here you need to specify tag `v2.0.0` as this is the version of the Forge compatible with Yorc 3.0.1
   * the path to the directory to import.
 Then click on `+` to add this tag/directory to the list of directories to import.